lunchpacked130/BASS-Intro/Scripts/ScriptV2.md

 ### Old Fart - Dramatically unsettled.
 Oh, I see evil... evil created deep inside a point and click computer adventure game, deep under some metallic heavens...

-<"Eugh, not this again, I'm going to bed">
+■"Eugh, not this again, I'm going to bed"

 ---